Are you thinking about suicide?

 If you're facing suicidal thoughts, give yourself some time to read this text.
 It will take only five minutes of your time.
 I do not want to distract you from your unpleasant feelings.
 I'm not a therapist or any other mental health professional, just someone who knows how it is to experience bad feelings.

 I do not know who you are or why you're reading this text.
-All I know is that you read it and it's good.
+All I know is that you are reading it and it's good.
 I can assume you're here because you're in trouble and you're thinking about the termination of your life.
 If so, I'd love to be with you in these moments to sit and talk, face to face and sincerely from the heart, but since this is impossible, this way might help too.

 I know many people who wanted to take their own life, so I have some idea of how you feel.
 I know that you certainly do not feel like reading some big book about it, so I will try to be short.
 While we are together for the next five minutes, there are five simple, practical things I'd like to share with you.
 I do not want to argue whether you should take your own life, but assuming you are already thinking about it, it must be pretty hard.